-Pianist Samson Tsoy, described as “the most promising” by BBC Music Magazine, was named Laureate of the 2012 Santander International Piano Competition.
-At the invitation of the legendary Elisabeth Leonskaja, Samson performed alongside Jörg Widmann and the Doric String quartet, at London’s Wigmore Hall.
-The concert received a 5-stars review and appeared on Arts Desk’s list of Best classical concerts of 2015.
+Pianist Samson Tsoy, described as “the most promising” by BBC Music Magazine, gained an international acclaim by becoming a Laureate of the 2012 Santander Paloma O’Shea International Piano Competition.
+Since that time he started collaboration with Elisabeth Leonskaja who invited Samson to perform alongside Jörg Widmann and the Doric String quartet at her 70th birthday at London’s Wigmore Hall.

-Tsoy’s significant recital and festival appearances include: Wigmore Hall, Royal Festival Hall, Berlin’s Konzerthaus, Salle Gaveau in Paris, Sala Verdi, Verbier Festival, Honens Festival and Rostropovich Jubilee Festival.
-Recent and upcoming orchestral appearances include Real Filharmonía de Galicia, Calgary Philharmonic Orchestra, Russian National Orchestra, Orchestre Royal de Chambre de Wallonie.
+Samson’s other significant recital and festival appearances include: Wigmore Hall, Royal Festival Hall, Berlin’s Konzerthaus, Salle Gaveau in Paris, Sala Verdi, Verbier Festival, Plush Festival, Honens Festival and Rostropovich Festival.
+Recent orchestral appearances include Real Filharmonía de Galicia, Calgary Philharmonic Orchestra, Russian National Orchestra, Orchestre Royal de Chambre de Wallonie.
 He worked with conductors such as Michael Hofstetter, Vladimir Ponkin, Diego Masson, Juanjo Mena, and Roberto Minczuk, among others.
-A wide collaborative experience as a chamber musician include performances with Cuarteto Casals, Zakhar Bron, Hsin-Yun Huang, James Campbell, Eugeny Petrov, Félix Dervaux, Helen Donath.
-His acclaimed performances have been broadcasted live on BBC Radio 3, Medici TV, CBC, Radio Télévision Belge de la Communauté Française.